 If the control lever has exceeding play and the transmission snatches or jams as you try to engage a gear, it means that there is air in the circuit.
-Contact your Ducati Dealer or an authorized workshop to have the system inspected and air drained out.
+Contact your Ducati Dealer or Authorised Workshop to have the system inspected and air drained out.